Broadcom Crystal HD

 Crystal HD is Broadcom's hardware semiconductor intellectual property (SIP) core that performs video decoding.

 Features

-Crystal HD includes single chip high-definition advanced media processors BCM70012 (codenamed Link) and BCM70015 (codenamed Flea); these chips are available on mini PCIe cards.
+Two single chip media processors were released under the Crystal HD brand name: BCM970012 (codenamed Link) and BCM970015 (codenamed Flea).
+Both were available as mini PCIe cards.

-The BCM970012 supports hardware decoding of H.264/MPEG-4 AVC, VC-1, WMV9 and MPEG-2 and the BCM970015 additionally supports DivX 3.11, 4.1, 5.X, 6.X and Xvid.
-VP8, VP9, Daala and HEVC are not supported.
+The BCM970012 supports hardware decoding of H.264/MPEG-4 AVC, VC-1, WMV9 and MPEG-2 at resolutions up to 1080p and the BCM970015 additionally supports DivX 3.11, 4.1, 5.X, 6.X and Xvid.
+The Crystal HD chips do not support codecs such as VP8, VP9, Daala and HEVC, which were released after the hardware.
+AnandTech reviewed the BCM970012 in December 2009, comparing its video decoding capabilities against the NVIDIA ION, while the BCM970015 was reviewed in mid-2010.

-Crystal HD is found in Intel Atom based machines, such as the Dell Inspiron Mini 10 HP Slate 500 or ExoPC, ASUS Eee Keyboard.
+The Crystal HD chips were typically found in computers with Intel Atom CPUs (such as the Dell Inspiron Mini 10 HP Slate 500 or ExoPC, ASUS Eee Keyboard), which lacked sufficiently fast CPUs to decode high-definition video purely in software.